-The statements, estimates, projections, guidance or outlook contained in this Annual Report on Form 10-K include forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 (PSLRA).
-When used in this Annual Report on Form 10-K and in future filings by us with the SEC, in our news releases, presentations to securities analysts or investors, and in oral statements made by or with the approval of one of our executive officers, the words or phrases "believe," "expect," "intend," "estimate," "anticipate," "plan," project," "should" or similar expressions are intended to identify such forward-looking statements.
+The statements, estimates, projections or outlook contained in this Annual Report on Form 10-K include forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 (PSLRA).
+When used in this Annual Report on Form 10-K and in future filings by us with the SEC, in our news releases, presentations to securities analysts or investors, and in oral statements made by or with the approval of one of our executive officers, the words or phrases "believe," "expect," "intend," "estimate," "anticipate," "forecast," "plan," "project," "should" or similar expressions are intended to identify such forward-looking statements.
 These statements are intended to take advantage of the "safe harbor" provisions of the PSLRA.
-These forward-looking statements involve risks and uncertainties that may cause our actual results to differ materially from the results discussed in the forward-looking statements.
+These forward-looking statements involve risks and uncertainties that may cause our actual results to differ materially from the expectations expressed or implied in the forward-looking statements.
+Any forward-looking statement speaks only as of the date of this report and, except as required by law; we undertake no obligation to update any forward-looking statement to reflect events or circumstances, including unanticipated events, after the date of this report.

 The following discussion contains cautionary statements regarding our business that investors and others should consider.
-We do not undertake to address or update forward-looking statements in future filings or communications regarding our business or results of operations, and do not undertake to address how any of these factors may have caused results to differ from discussions or information contained in previous filings or communications.
+We do not undertake to address in future filings or communications regarding our business or results of operations how any of these factors may have caused our results to differ from discussions or information contained in previous filings or communications.
 In addition, any of the matters discussed below may have affected past, as well as current, forward-looking statements about future results.
-Any or all forward-looking statements in this Form 10-K and in any other public filings or statements we make may turn out to be wrong.
+Any or all forward-looking statements in this Annual Report on Form 10-K and in any other public filings or statements we make may turn out to be wrong.
 They can be affected by inaccurate assumptions we might make or by known or unknown risks and uncertainties.
 Many factors discussed below will be important in determining future results.
 By their nature, forward-looking statements are not guarantees of future performance or results and are subject to risks, uncertainties and assumptions that are difficult to predict or quantify.
-Actual future results may vary materially from expectations expressed in this report or any of our prior communications.